cheechengm/sc2006projectwebsitedeploy/README.md

 Hi welcome to Fiver's Makan Repository!
 This is our project for sc2006 software engineering module.
 We completed this within 3 months!
 Our intial goal is to make a webapp that makes it easy for people with dietary restriction to find restaurants to eat in a certain area.
 Subsequently we added several other features such as reservations and leaving review.
-See below for more details..
+See below for more details.

 Our website is functional!
 See link to webapp: https://sc2006projectwebsitedeployfrontend.onrender.com/